-Since this book is for an introductory course, we will focus our attention on the income statement and balance sheet only, even though we mentioned other financial statements earlier in the chapter.
+Since this book is for an introductory course, attention is on the income statement, balance sheet, and cash flow statement only, even though other financial statements are mentioned.

 Toying with a Business Idea

 To bring this concept closer to home, let's assume that you need to earn money while you're in college and that you've decided to start a small business.
 Your business will involve selling stuff to other college students, and to keep things simple, we'll assume that you're going to operate on a "cash" basis: you'll pay for everything with cash, and everyone who buys something from you will pay in cash.